 Basal ganglia calcifications involving the striatum, pallidum, with or without deposits in dentate nucleus, thalamus, and white matter have been reported in asymptomatic individuals and in a variety of neurologic conditions (Oliveira et al 2004; Manyam 2005; Schmidt 2005).
 Many names are used in the literature to describe this imaging finding, which has added to the confusion regarding etiology and clinical manifestations of idiopathic basal ganglia calcification and other disorders with similar radiographic appearance.

 When basal ganglia calcifications are thought to be idiopathic (after appropriate search for secondary causes), the term idiopathic basal ganglia calcification (IBGC) is used.
 This was previously referred to as Fahr disease, but this eponym went out of favor as Fahr was not the first to describe the disorder nor did he contribute significantly to its understanding (Manyam 2005).
-More recently, as genetic underpinnings of idiopathic basal ganglia calcification have been identified, many authors have started using term “primary familial” instead of “idiopathic” (Sobrido et al 2014; Keogh et al 2015; Taglia et al 2015).
+As genetic underpinnings of idiopathic basal ganglia calcification have been identified, many authors have started using term “primary familial” instead of “idiopathic” (Sobrido et al 2014; Keogh et al 2015; Taglia et al 2015).
 Idiopathic basal ganglia calcification is typically inherited in an autosomal-dominant fashion, but if family history or genetic testing cannot be obtained, the term idiopathic may still be appropriate.
 Of note, incidental finding of basal ganglia calcification is present in 1% to 20% of healthy people (these calcifications are typically smaller, confined to pallidum, and increase with age) (Yamada et al 2013), so the term idiopathic basal ganglia calcification should only be used if there are appropriate accompanying clinical symptoms, or the calcifications are large (genetic forms have variable phenotype so affected individuals can be asymptomatic), or relevant genetic mutation has been identified.
 Secondary brain calcification has been reported in a variety of genetic, developmental, metabolic, infectious, and other conditions (see Table 1) (Manyam 2005).
 This was previously referred to as Fahr syndrome, but to avoid confusion the term “secondary” should be used to differentiate it from idiopathic basal ganglia calcification (Savino et al 2016).

 A historical description of basal ganglia calcification is provided by Manyam (Manyam 2005).
 Briefly, Delecour first described vascular calcifications of the basal ganglia in 1850 in a 56-year-old man who had stiffness and weakness of lower extremities with tremor.
 In 1855, Bamberger described the histopathologic entity of calcifications in a woman who had mental retardation and seizures (Bamberger 1855).
 Later, in 1930, Fahr described an 81-year-old man with a long history of dementia, “immobility without paralysis,” with pathologic findings of “rough granular cortex and calcifications in centrum semiovale and striatum” (Fahr 1930).
 Fritzsche gave the first roentgenographic description of the condition in 1935 (Manyam 2005).